SalvatoreMaraniello/SHARPy/README.md

 The first thing you should do is run some python unittests which can be found in the test/ directory of PyAero, PyBeam and PyCoupled solver scripts.

+### Installation Troubleshot ###

+- ensure paths to all python files are set-up correctly.
+This is achieved adding this path:
+    ./SHARPy/src/Main/
+  to sys.path list.

+- The BeamLib.so can be compiled manually:
+    1. go to:
+        /home/sm6110/git/SHARPy/BeamLib/src/wrapper
+    2. type:
+        make all

+- Run the shell script:
+    /home/sm6110/git/SHARPy/BeamLib/src/wrapper/f2py/runf2py.sh
+  The script relies on the F2PY executable f2py3.
+This is shipped with numpy but may require a manual installation.
+On Ubuntu the executable comes with the standard numpy package from the Ubuntu disctribution.
+If a manual installation is
+  required:
+    - find location where numpy is installed
+    - go to the f2py directory
+    - python3 setup.py install